Jump to navigation

 When the skills program is successfully completed at the other academy, the director must advise Ms. Richardson and the originating academy director that the academy skills program was successfully completed.
 The applicant's graduation certificate from the originating academy will be emailed to the applicant from POST and will reflect the graduation date as the day the applicant completed the skills program.
 Applicants must complete all exams and programs within two years of the originating academy graduation date to complete the POST certification exam and become certified.

 Yes.
-POST requires completion of a first aid/CPR course, which may be taken online.
+POST requires certification in First Aid and CPR from a course of your choice, which may be taken online.

 Yes.
 Officers who have been certified in Colorado may renew certification at any time after expiration.
-To begin the process, please print the Renewal Application Forms Packet which contains all forms and information needed to renew certification, submit these forms to POST, and purchase a POST fingerprint card.
-These items are listed on the Certification Renewal page.
+To begin the process, please print the Renewal Application Forms Packet which contains all forms and information needed to renew certification, submit these forms to POST, and complete fingerprinting according to instructions HERE.
+These items are listed on the Certification Renewal Page.

-Alternatively, you may choose to attend a Refresher academy, at which all forms and fingerprint card will be provided prior to graduation.
+Alternatively, you may choose to attend a Refresher Academy, at which all forms will be provided prior to graduation.

 There are three certifications in Colorado: Basic, Provisional, and Reserve certifications.
 Basic certification is provided to officers after successful completion of an approved academy or after completing the Provisional certification process.
 Provisional certification is an interim six-month certification for officers transferring from out-of-state police agencies.
 Reserve certification is issued after completion of a Reserve academy.
 Please click on the certification type to visit the pertinent page for further information.